material-components/material-components-ios/components/FlexibleHeader/docs/top-layout-guide-adjustment.md

 ### Adjusting the top layout guide of a view controller

-If your content view controller depends on the top layout guide being adjusted — e.g. if the content does not have a tracking scroll view and therefor relies on the top layout guide to perform layout calculations — then you should consider setting `topLayoutGuideViewController` to the content view controller.
+If your content view controller depends on the top layout guide being adjusted — e.g. if the content does not have a tracking scroll view and therefore relies on the top layout guide to perform layout calculations — then you should consider setting `topLayoutGuideViewController` to the content view controller.